felixp7/lunar-logo/docs/tutorial.md

 - `del` removes the element with given key from a dictionary.
 - `keys` yields a list of all the keys in your dictionary.

 You can use numbers, strings or booleans as keys in a dictionary; values can be anything.
+If a key is absent from the dictionary, `get` will return `nil`; use the standard library function `has-key` to check if it's really there.

 To find out the number of elements in either a list or a dictionary, use the `count` procedure.
 It also works on strings.